Baby turtles can be tricky to take care of. This is what you need to know about baby red-eared slider care.

-Red-eared sliders are relatively hardy animals that are able to live, and even thrive, in dirty, unclean environments in the wild.
-However, before you commit to purchasing or taking a baby slider, you would be wise to ensure it is healthy, and thus won't be problematic in the future.
+Red-eared sliders are tough animals that are able to live, and even thrive, in dirty, unclean environments in the wild.
+However, before you commit to purchasing and taking on a baby slider, you need to make sure it is healthy first.

 First, look at the turtle’s shell.
-It doesn’t necessarily have to bright, as some sliders’ shell color can be dull or darker.
+It doesn’t necessarily have to be bright, as some sliders’ shell colors can be dull or darker.
 However, it should have a “glossy” look to it.

 If the shell has white markings or a “dust-like” white substance encased all around its shell, it could be a sign that the turtle has been sitting in hard-water for too long.

-Secondly, the shell should look healthy.
-There shouldn’t be exposed or broken parts.
-If there, this could be a sign of impending infection, or a more serious health problem.
+Secondly, there shouldn’t be any exposed or broken parts on its shell.
+If there, this could be a sign of an impending infection or a more serious health problem.

-Next, watch how it moves.
+Next, check its movement and its eyes.
 Does the turtle make slow or exaggerated movements?
 If so, this could be a sign of an infection or illness of some kind.
-Check its eyes.
-Eyes that have an overall tinge of yellow or red could also be a sign of serious illness.
+Eyes that have an overall yellow or red tinge could also be a sign of serious illness.

-Unfortunately, even healthy, vibrant red-eared slider turtles are subject to sudden health problems and even death.
-Even if you do everything right, there will always be a certain percentage that simply won’t be able to fully live out their lives.
+Here’s the thing.
+Even healthy, vibrant red-eared slider turtles are subject to sudden health problems and even death.
+Even if you do everything right, there will always be a few turtles that simply won’t be able to live out their full lives.

-Instead, use other meat and insect sources, such as:
+You can also use other meat and insect sources to supplement the pellets, such as:

-- Gut-loaded crickets (crickets that have eaten carrot or other vegetable)
+- Gut-loaded crickets (crickets that have eaten carrots or other vegetables).

 - Small fish